 Foreign currency denominated monetary assets and liabilities are translated into the relevant functional currency at exchange rates in effect at the Balance Sheet date.
 The gains or losses resulting from such translations are included in the profit or loss account.
 Non-monetary assets and non-monetary liabilities denominated in a foreign currency and measured at fair value are translated at the exchange rate prevalent at the date when the fair value was determined.
-Non-monetary assets and non-monetary liabilities denominated in a foreign currency and measured at historical cost are translated at the exchange rate prevalent at the date of transaction.
+Non-monetary assets and non-monetary liabilities denominated at historical cost are translated at the exchange rate prevalent at the date of transaction.